AdventureData/radicl/docs/installation.rst

 .. _RAD Drivers: https://drive.google.com/file/d/18t1XQvWoSRbmwd9GQrSo6ij6BaIVpXsY/view?usp=sharing

-2. Unzip the folder and follow the instructions in the readme.txt, If you have a Windows version greater than what is available, just use the highest version.
-We have found the Windows 8 installer to work on Windows 10.
+2. Unzip the folder
+3. Run the VCP_V1.4.0_Setup.exe in the folder
+4. Navigate to C:\Program Files (x86)\STMicroelectronics\Software\Virtual comport driver/Win8
+5. Run dpinst_amd64.exe (for 64 bit machines)
-3. Confirm the install by opening the device manager.
+6. Confirm the install by opening the device manager.
 Expand the `Ports (COM & LPT)`, if you installed the drivers correct you should see a device labeled `STMicroeletronics Virtual Com Port` with out any error symbols.
+If it failed, you will see two associated devices one labeled with interface.

 If you have correctly installed the drivers move on to the radicl installation below.